-Starting in Orchid Core VMS version 2.6, the Camera Configuration screen includes Motion Detection Settings which allow you to apply camera-specific motion detection settings.
+The Camera Configuration screen includes Motion Detection Settings which allow you to apply camera-specific motion detection settings.
 The Motion Detection Configuration screen provides two tools to reduce the number of "nuisance" motion captures: Motion Mask and Object Size.

 These settings will only apply on cameras that are configured to use serverbased motion detection.